 If your attendance and/or punctuality is not of an acceptable standard and there are no special circumstances, then we will begin the attendance disciplinary procedure.

 Attendance disciplinary procedure

-If your subject or overall attendance and punctuality give us cause for concern and are not improving, then you will be issued with a Yellow Card.
+If your subject or overall attendance and punctuality give us cause for concern and are not improving, then you will enter the staged disciplinary process.

-Yellow Card (STAGE 1):
+(STAGE 1):